 Cooking in the kitchen

 The boys are loving spending time in the kitchen lately.
 They are hooked on the television show “Chopped” and then they want to explore in our kitchen with different spices and textures.
 They are expanding their palates and my oldest is even eating calamari now.
 It’s a beautiful thing to see them eager to try new foods and to actually make things themselves.
 They are measuring out flour and cutting up foods they would have never tried if I had made it for them.
 Just a few weeks ago we recreated a banana upside down cake together and it was out of this world.
+If you are looking for more cooking recipes and kitchen ideas, check out thor’s fork.

 Learning about astrology and the earth